vieirads/100DaysOfCode/r1-log.md

 ### R1D2
 I concluded the ``Basic CSS`` tutorial in the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
 Details about this day can be found in [log.md](log.md) file.

+### R1D3
+I continued the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
+Learn a little more about what CSS properties can do and applied some of these properties into the raw HTML of [D1 project](projects/D1).
+The styled HTML can be found into the [D3](projects/D3) folder.